2022 Rajasthan political crisis: Background

 On 24 September 2022, Chief Minister of Rajasthan, Ashok Gehlot expressed his wish to file nomination for upcoming elections for becoming President of the Indian National Congress.
 After which Gehlot suggested the name of C. P. Joshi for the post of Chief Minister to senior Congress leaders.
 Following his wish, the party had made clear the decision of 'One Person, One Post', so Gehlot has to resign as the Chief Minister.
 Instead of Gehlot, senior Congress leaders Ajay Maken and Mallikarjun Kharge decided to appoint Sachin Pilot as next Chief Minister of Rajasthan.
 But Ashok Gehlot supporting MLAs were not ready to support that decision and decided to give their resignation as MLAs.
 On 25 September 2022, at around 9 PM (IST), almost 82 MLAs reached the residence of C. P. Joshi, Speaker of the Rajasthan Legislative Assembly in Jaipur and submitted their resignation.
 However, their resignation were not accepted by the Speaker.
 A similar crisis, happened in July 2020, in which Sachin Pilot, was removed as Deputy Chief Minister of Rajasthan, President of the Rajasthan Pradesh Congress Committee and various other posts.
 But the situation was managed by the interference of Rahul Gandhi and Sonia Gandhi.
 Following the resignation, in late night, Congress President Sonia Gandhi has directed Ajay Maken and Mallikarjun Kharge to return Delhi to tackle the situation.
 Also, AICC members requested Sonia Gandhi to pull Ashok Gehlot out of party president race.
 On 26 September 2022, a meeting was held in the residence of Sonia Gandhi to discuss the situation of the state.
 On the other hand, President of Bharatiya Janata Party, Rajasthan, Satish Poonia said that "Congress should do 'Congress Jodo Yatra' before 'Bharat Jodo Yatra'".
 Following the meeting of Sonia Gandhi, former Chief Minister of Madhya Pradesh Kamal Nath was sent to Jaipur for talks with MLAs.
 Many political commentators and media thought that Ashok Gehlot faction MLA Shanti Kumar Dhariwal played an important role in the political crisis.
 Although both Gehlot and Pilot are silent on the crisis and not given any official statement on it.
-On 29 September 2022, after meeting with Sonia Gandhi, Gehlot took the decision to not to contest the Congress presidential election and to continue as Chief Minister of Rajasthan.
+On 29 September 2022, after meeting with Sonia Gandhi, Gehlot took the decision not to contest the Congress presidential election and to continue as Chief Minister of Rajasthan.
 However, secretary of the party, K. C. Venugopal said that the party will take a decision on the post of Chief Minister of Rajasthan within 2 days.